top of page

 Here's a breakdown of how different lease lengths might influence your decision:

-Above 83 years: the decision becomes more nuanced.
-While the reforms may eventually reduce costs, they could also increase them.
-If the lease term is comfortably above the threshold, for example, 100 years, waiting to observe the final form of the reforms might be a viable option.
-Though note that a change to the deferment rate could end up pushing up a premium in this category.
+• Above 100 years: the decision becomes more nuanced.
+While the reforms may eventually reduce legal and valuation costs, they could also increase the premium payable to the freeholder.
+If the lease term is comfortably above 100 years, waiting to observe the final form of the reforms might be a viable option because in this case your legal and valuation costs will form a substantial part of the overall costs, and landlords costs are set to be removed.
+The property may also still be saleable with this length of lease.

-Ground rent above 0.1% of flat value: waiting is worth considering, as the ground rent cap, if applicable to your lease, could lead to substantial savings.
+• Ground rent above 0.1% of flat value: waiting is worth considering, as the ground rent cap, if applicable to your lease, could lead to substantial savings.

 Considerations for Brighton and London leaseholders